mfs409/jetlag-legacy/tutorials/animations.md

 before it all makes sense.
 You should also be sure to do the Graphical Assets tutorial, since the ideas in it relate to how Animations work.

+## A Warning About Imports

+In this tutorial, we will use the `AnimatedSprite` type.
+Unfortunately, both JetLag and Pixi.js have something that they call an `AnimatedSprite`.
+If you are using a plug-in to manage your imports, or if you are letting VSCode automatically create import statements for you, make sure it imports the correct
+import: `import { AnimatedSprite } from "../jetlag/Components/Appearance";`.

+(Note: the statement might include other things in the import, so if you see something like `import { AnimatedSprite, FilledBox, FilledCircle, FilledPolygon, ImageSprite } from "../jetlag/Components/Appearance";`, that's fine too.
+The thing you don't want is this: ~~`import { AnimatedSprite } from "pixi.js";`~~

 ## State Machines

 Before we try to animate anything, it's important to have some familiarity with